 Accepting All Utah Players

 Betonline is one of the top flight online sportsbooks with an excellent reputation in the sports betting industry.
 They accept all players from Utah and are one of a handful of sites that offer a lifetime bonus offer of 25% up to $1,000 in free money on every single deposit for life.
 We really enjoy their coverage of football betting lines.
 Below are a few highlights on why Betonline is one of the top rated sites available to US players:

 Is Online Sports Betting Legal In Utah?

-Utah players can legally enjoy real money sports betting as long as the site they are betting at is legitimately licensed, subject to genuine regulatory oversight, and is located offshore.
+Utah players can legally enjoy real money sports betting as long as the site they are betting at is legitimately certified, subject to genuine oversight, and is located offshore.
 The state and federal gambling laws make it illegal to own or operate a bookie or sportsbook without a license, but it does not make it illegal to place bets as a player.
 Since there are no domestic sportsbooks in Utah, we recommend that you restrict your betting to those sportsbooks that are operating legally within the industry offshore.

 Utah and the Impact of Federal Regulations